opencrvs/infrastructure/examples/dev/README.md

   ```
 * Go to GitHub and verify the newly created [environment](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments)
 * Commit configuration files generated at `infrastructure/server-setup/inventory/` and `environments/` into git
+* Save all secrets that were copied into a `.env.<your-environment>` file into secure password manager software e.g. Bitwarden or 1Password for safe keeping.
+Then it is safe to delete this file.

 ## 2. Bootstrap GitHub Self-Hosted Runner

 The self-hosted runner must be installed on the single VM (master node).
-The VM must be provisioned with an SSH user account according to [Provision Your Server Nodes with SSH Access](https://documentation.opencrvs.org/setup/3.-installation/3.3-set-up-a-server-hosted-environment/3.3.1-provision-your-server-nodes-with-ssh-access).
+The VM Operating System must be verified and setup with a **"provison"** SSH user account, according to [Verify servers & create a "provision" user](https://documentation.opencrvs.org/setup/3.-installation/3.3-set-up-a-server-hosted-environment/3.3.1-provision-your-server-nodes-with-ssh-access).

 > NOTE: On previous step environment configuration script left correct command as output.